 Even though they need lots of sleep there are so many variables that affect this age group's sleep!
 From digestive upset to teething to separation anxiety to not having learnt to self-settle between sleep cycles, it can be a very tiresome night!
 Make sure bub has reassurance that you are there for them, that they are not reacting to anything that may be present in the breastmilk or formula and causing gas and other digestive issues (see a naturopath) and get them into a good sleep routine with warm baths and soothing voices before bedtime.
 Then cross your fingers ;) There are lots of baby sleep books out there but I found my two children were completely different when it came to their sleep patterns and habits despite me trying to do the same things, so I do believe it's more about working out what is best for you and your baby and just getting through!
 Do contact your midwife or doctor if you are concerned and need some professional help with this as there is nothing worse than you and bub getting really sleep deprived.

 Make sure they have a great pre-sleep routine of a warm bath (add epsom salts for magnesium to further relax them) followed by books being read to them and when they can, reading on their own and then no screens after bathtime.
 If sugar is in the diet, I'd definitely make sure it's not being consumed at the end of the day.
 Kids can be so overstimulated by the end of the day so winding them down in the afternoon is so important to getting them to bed and asleep at a good hour.
-Using our Wind Down flower essence pack, epsom salts in their bath at night and a children's meditation app like Bedtime Explorers are all great pre-sleep ideas.
+Using our Wind Down flower essence pack, our Sweet Dreams Mist, epsom salts in their bath at night and a children's meditation app like Bedtime Explorers are all great pre-sleep ideas.

 You might also want to ask them if there is anything they need to talk about as I find that when they are lying in the dark in bed, my kids tend to open up and offload anything that they are trying to process or feel unsure about and this can help a lot with getting to sleep (just like you brain dumping in your journal).